 To graduate with honors in anthropology, the student must:

-- Complete the requirements for a BA in anthropology.
-(BS students are not eligible)
+- Complete the degree requirements for either a BA or BS in anthropology.

 - Complete a minimum of 12 credits in anthropology at Brockport by the end of the junior year